Compact with Texans

 Complaint Handling Process and Procedures

 All student and customer service complaints should follow the complaint and/or grievance procedures as outlined in the student and faculty/staff handbooks.
-For clarification, or to report a student/customer service complaint, contact Dr. Terisa Remelius, vice president for student affairs, at (361) 593-3612.
+For clarification, or to report a student/customer service complaint, contact Dr. Terisa Riley, Senior Vice President for Student Affairs, Enrollment Management, and University Administration, at (361) 593-3612.
 Student and customer service complaints can be either verbal or written via email or paper copy.
 Customers shall expect a complaint summary settlement report within five (5) working days.